mit-han-lab/TinyChatEngine/README.md

 - (Optional) To enable the speech-to-speech chatbot for VLM, please follow the [instruction above](#deploy-speech-to-speech-chatbot-with-tinychatengine-demo) to run the shell script to set up the environment.

-- Download the quantized VILA model from our model zoo.
+- Download the quantized VILA-7B model from our model zoo.

   - On an x86 device (e.g., Intel/AMD laptop)
     ```bash